tsolakoua/cruxnotes/docs/blog/posts/beginners-boost.md

 - **Drop knee**: a technique where you turn one knee inward and drop it down, rotating your hips toward the wall to extend your reach and reduce strain on your arms.

-- **Flagging**: using one foot that is not stepping on any foothold as a counterbalance to reach to the next hold or avoid barn door
+- **Flagging**: using one foot that is not stepping on any foothold as a counterbalance to reach to the next hold or avoid barn door.

-- **Rockover**: a weight-shifting technique where you step onto a foothold and move your center of gravity directly above it by bringing your hips over the foot,
+- **Rockover**: a weight-shifting technique where you step onto a foothold and move your center of gravity directly above it by bringing your hips over the foot.

 Honestly, I felt I was so bad at them during the class, especially the drop knee.
 It didn’t feel natural at all.
 But learning what these techniques are was only the beginning.
 I spent the next month (or more) practicing them on easy boulders consistently.
 Again and again.
 That’s what really made the difference.